djuepdq/ts/readme.md

 ## Deno

 Exploring use of [Deno in separate repo](https://github.com/nikitavoloboev/deno) as it has interesting ideas/libraries.
-Might become part of this repo eventually.
+Might become part of this repo too.

 ## Contribute

-The tasks to do are outlined in [GitHub issues](../../issues) and in [todo.md](todo.md) (sorted by priority).
+Always open to useful ideas or fixes in form of issues or PRs.

-If issue/idea you have is not there, [open new issue](../../issues/new/choose) or [start discussion](../../discussions).
+Can [open new issue](../../issues/new/choose) (search [existing issues](../../issues) first) or [start discussion](../../discussions).

-Any PR with code/doc improvements is welcome. ✨
+It's okay to submit draft PR as you can get help along the way to make it merge ready.

 Join [Discord](https://discord.com/invite/TVafwaD23d) for more indepth discussions on this repo and [others](https://github.com/nikitavoloboev#src).